james-rodrigues/relify-ui/README.md

-# Relify UI - React 19 + Vite + MUI
+# Relify - Release Automation Platform

-A modern React application built with React 19.1.0, Vite, TypeScript, and Material-UI (MUI) components.
+A modern web application for release automation built with React 19.1.0, Vite, TypeScript, Material-UI (MUI) components, and SCSS styling.

+## 🚀 About Relify

+**"Streamline your software releases with intelligent automation"**

+Relify is a comprehensive release automation platform that eliminates the complexity of release management.
+From code commits to production deployment, Relify automates your entire release pipeline, ensuring consistent and reliable software delivery.

+### Key Features:
+- **Intelligent Automation** - Smart release pipelines that adapt to your workflow
+- **Lightning Fast** - Deploy releases 10x faster with optimized processes
+- **Complete Visibility** - Track every release with detailed analytics
+- **Zero Downtime** - Blue-green deployments with rollback capabilities

 ## 🚀 Features